This topic discusses navigating the different views in Splunk Web.

-The Splunk bar lets you navigate your Splunk instance.
-It is common to every page in Splunk.
+Use the Splunk bar to navigate the views in your Splunk instance.
+It appears on every page in Splunk Enterprise.
 You can use it to switch between apps, manage and edit your Splunk configuration, view system-level messages, and monitor the progress of search jobs.

 Return to Splunk Home

 Click the Splunk logo on the navigation bar to return to Splunk Home from any other view in Splunk Web.